South America - Peru

 After a great trip to Peru in 2014, I decided to go again.
 Luckily my buddy Tobias was ready for a South America trip because he couldn't participate in the WA trip Nov.
 2014.

-Last year I got sick after a few days and I also had some problems with my stomach, as most of the tourists have.
+2014 I got sick after a few days in Peru and I also had some problems with my stomach, as most of the tourists have.

-After we arrived at the hotel we were a bit in a hurry, because we wanted to go windsurfing.
-And when we did, the waves were small and the wind was weak.
-Anyway, after several hours driving a short surf session was a welcome refreshment.
+After we arrived at our accommodated we were a bit in a hurry, because we wanted to hit the water as fast as possible.
+And as we did, the waves were small and the wind was weak.
+Anyway, after a trip like this a short surf session was a welcome refreshment.

 The next few days we had some waves and wind, comparable with 2014, but a big surprise was the difference about the number of people in the water.
 Last year there were about 5-10 people in total, but this year, puh we could count 30 surfers in the morning and 20 kiters at the afternoon…